paulgeneres/vagrant-box-ubuntu-desktop-focal/README.md

   6. Open the settings of the VM > Display > Increase video memory to 128 MB (for some reason with the default video memory the keyboard doesn't get captured by the guest)
-  7. Start the new VM: Doble click on the newly created with the name given above
+  7. Start the new VM: Double click on the newly created with the name given above
   8. Select the image downloaded from Ubuntu
 * _Guest_: Install Ubuntu in a VirtualBox VM, including the guest additions:
   1. Select _Install Ubuntu_
-  2. Keyboard layout English (UK)/English (UK)
+  2. Keyboard layout English (US)/English (US)
   3. Minimal installation
   4. Leave _Download updates while installing Ubuntu_ selected
   5. Select _Install third-party software_
   6. Leave selected _Erase disk and install Ubuntu_
   7. Select Advanced Features and _Use LVM with the new Ubuntu installation_, but leave Encrypt the new Ubuntu installation for security unselected.
-  8. Time zone London
+  8. Time zone Chicago
   9. User _vagrant_ with password _vagrant_.
 Hostname _vagrant_.
 Require password to log in.
   10. Once the installation is complete, reboot
   11. Install updates, reboot